Peaverin/HashCode2019/Readme.md

 4. Greedy Approach: We compare each slide from the list with the last AMOUNT slides of the list, where AMOUNT is a variable parameter.
 When the size of the list is less than AMOUNT, we compare with every element.
 Time of algorithm increases in a linear way depending in AMOUNT parameter.

+A folder must be created before running the algorithm, with name "TimesLog".
+It has to be located in the same folder as the src folder.
+Otherwise you can erase the lines were the program creates and writes to a file in that folder.

+Some time and score tables using the same computer: